-A 55-year-old member asked:
+A 46-year-old member asked:

-What are the differences between nephropathy and chronic kidney disease?
+what are the differences between nephropathy and chronic kidney disease?

 A chronic kidney disease (ckd) means a long-term kidney disease that is not amenable for correction.
 It also could have many different causes.
 Above examples of nephropathy are also chronic kidney diseases but uric acid nephropathy is possibly curable so it is not ckd.

 Last updated Oct 18, 2019